-Fate of India ties, democracy hang in balance as Maldives votes in run-off
+Fate of India ties, democracy in balance as Maldives votes in run-off

 Without the backing of the Democrats, Solih comes to the second round with a “significant disadvantage”, said Ahmed Shaheed, a former Maldives foreign minister and professor of international human rights law at the University of Essex in the United Kingdom.

 “It is quite striking that [Solih] has not managed to put together a firm coalition.
-And without an open endorsement from [Nasheed], it is unlikely the Democrats will vote for Solih,” he said.
+And without an open endorsement from [Nasheed], it is unlikely the Democrats will vote for Solih,” Shaheed said.